h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 To start, I'd suggest starting out with a _personal website._ That gives you lots of opportunities.
 Other than introducing yourself and putting a nice _portfolio_ online, you should use it as the head quarters of your _own brand._

 People who visit your website, **_must_** get to know who you are, what you do, and what you have to offer in a nice, stylish way.
 People whose wavelength would match your content, will always want to know more about you and your business.
 So make sure you are prepared for that.
 Create a _platform_ for them to gather together and share thought and knowledge.
-Some people prefer Discord, some people prefer Reddit and even Telegram, YouTube, Instagram and other social media platforms.
+Some people prefer Discord, some people prefer Reddit and even Telegram, YouTube, Instagram, Clubhouse and other social media platforms.
 It depends on what you want to propose to them.

-####

-What Can You Really Propose To Keep The Community Rolling?
+#### What Can You Really Propose To Keep The Community Rolling?

 I mean, there are a lot of opportunities, but what are we really talking about?
 The field of _CGI_ is so vast that it takes a huge effort just to scratch the surface.